 Advantages of Employee Performance Evaluations

-You can use employee performance evaluations to recognize and show appreciation for your company’s employees.
+PERFORMANCE MANAGEMENT AS A RETENTION TOOL.
+You can use employee performance evaluations to develop professional capabilities, enhance employee career paths, recognize and show appreciation, and cultivate strong brand ambassadors.
 Statistics show that over half of employers believe recognition is an important and effective way to increase employee engagement.
-When employees are recognized, they are more engaged.
-During an employee performance evaluation, you can recognize employees so that they become more engaged.
+When employees are recognized for their achievements, their contributions are visible, engagement increases.

 There are some potential disadvantages to conducting employee performance evaluations.
-For starters, they can lead to a lower level of employee satisfaction if not performed correctly.
+They can lead to a lower level of employee satisfaction if not performed correctly.
 Research shows that many employees believe they are evaluated unfairly.
-If you’re going to conduct employee performance evaluations, you should create a quantifiable rating system.
-In other words, you should rate the performance of an employee based on quantifiable, measurable metrics.
-Doing so ensures that all employees are evaluated equally and fairly.
+One common reason performance reviews fail is incorrect execution.
+To conduct a well-designed performance review you should create a quantifiable system for helping employees to achieve their best performance.
+Performance should be measured fairly against clearly stated requirements for success in a role.